List of Shortland Street characters introduced in 2017: Ezra Whakapono

 Ezra Whakapono, played by Dylan Poihipi, made his first appearance in November 2017.

 Boyd Rolleston (Sam Bunkall) and Drew McCaskill (Ben Barrington) discovered Ezra whilst lost tramping in the bush where he accused his father Luke Whakapono (Tammy Davis) of being "darkness".
-Ezra escaped the bush and it soon became apparent Luke wa a cult leader, and TK's long-lost brother.
+Ezra escaped the bush and it soon became apparent Luke was a cult leader, and TK's long-lost brother.
 Moving in with Drew and Boyd, Ezra struggled to adjust to life outside the cult but was supported through his flatmates and TK.
 However a romance with Dawn (Rebekah Randell) led him back to the cult but following the end of the relationship, he confronted his father about storing guns in what appeared to be preparations for civil war.
 Some time later Luke was admitted to hospital with a gun shot wound to his chest, inflicted by Ezra in self defence.
 Luke died and a majority of the cult killed themselves with poison in a suicide-pact as a result.
 Following this trauma, Ezra departed to stay with family outside Ferndale.

 He returned later in the year to live with TK and immediately grew attracted to Rangimarie Rameka (Akinehi Munroe), deeply upsetting her mother Te Rongopai (Kim Garrett) when they started sleeping together.
 Ezra departed Ferndale to stay with family in mid 2019.